WrongfulForeclosure

 This option is available to you if: You have equity in your home, you only fell behind recently, you now show increased income, and your credit was excellent until your recent default.
 Request a “Payoff Demand” from your current loan servicer to see how much money you’ll need to borrow to refinance your first mortgage.

 Option #6Bankruptcy.
 As you can see, stopping a foreclosure is a complex process with plenty of uncertainty.
 The good news is, there is one fact that is simple and certain: Filing a Bankruptcy will stop a Foreclosure, even if the foreclosure is only minutes later.
 (Well, there are a couple of caveats, the most common being that one or more foreclosures were open during the year prior to the filing.)
-In fact, if you’re thinking of the foreclosure option, we strongly recommend consulting with a Bankruptcy Attorney, such as Gomez & Simone Law, the Southern California affiliate of the Stay Or Go Network.
+In fact, if you’re thinking of the foreclosure option, we strongly recommend consulting with a Bankruptcy Attorney, such as Gomez Law, APC, the Southern California affiliate of the Stay Or Go Network.
 The sobering statistics are that 86% of all bankruptcy filers will lose their homes, and only 5% of Chapter 13 homeowners make it all the way through their repayment plan.
 Sadly, we’ve had many unhappy former homeowners who tried filing for bankruptcy themselves and then not only wrecked their credit for years to come, but ended up losing their home to auction because they didn’t understand the subtlety of the bankruptcy laws.
 I’ve been in court and heard many different judges advise debtors that they need to hire an attorney if they hope to save their home with a successful Chapter 13 case.
-Fortunately, Gomez & Simone are not only Foreclosure Defense specialists, but also experienced Bankruptcy Attorneys.
+Fortunately, Gomez Law, APC are not only Foreclosure Defense specialists, but also experienced Bankruptcy Attorneys.

 The most basic bankruptcy concepts are: (1) Chapter 7 is a “liquidation” bankruptcy that will only temporarily stop a sale, and is a very bad idea if there is equity in the property, (2) Chapter 13 is a “Reorganization” where the borrower pays off his arrears over (usually) five years, and if done right, can stop your lender’s foreclosure efforts permanently, (3) filing multiple bankruptcies within a year is to be avoided for many reasons, and (4) any bankruptcy filing can cloud your credit report for seven years or more.
 Bankruptcy can be the perfect solution for a homeowner in default… but you need a consultation with an experienced bankruptcy attorney to find out if this is true for you.